 Ensure Coverage for Your Full Recovery

-Experiencing an accident, no matter the severity is an extremely challenging time for anyone.
-Let the skilled Long Island motor vehicle accident lawyer at the Law Office of Gregory A. Goodman, P.C. provide you with the legal counsel you need to receive the full and fair compensation to which you are entitled.
+No matter the severity, experiencing a car accident throughout Nassau County, New York, is a highly challenging time for anyone.
+Let the skilled Long Island car accident lawyer at the Law Office of Gregory A. Goodman, P.C. provide the legal counsel you need to receive the total and fair compensation you are entitled to.

-Although accidents can be devastating and life-altering—whether they involve motor vehicles, trucks, motorcycles, bicycles or pedestrians—our compassionate and knowledgeable attorneys will help to relieve some of this stress by providing you with support, guidance, and legal expertise that you can rely on through this difficult time.
+Although car accidents can be devastating and life-altering—whether they involve motor vehicles, trucks, motorcycles, bicycles, or pedestrians—our compassionate and knowledgeable Long Island car accident lawyer will help to relieve some of this stress by providing you with support, guidance, and legal expertise that you can rely on through this difficult time.

-The attorneys at the Law Office of Gregory A. Goodman, P.C. have the experience and resources you need to establish a strong case proving that negligent behavior of the opposing party resulted in their failure to exercise reasonable care, leading to the accident and your suffering.
+Every Long Island personal injury lawyer at the Law Office of Gregory A. Goodman, P.C. has the experience and resources to establish a strong case proving that the negligent behavior of the opposing party resulted in their failure to exercise reasonable care, leading to the car accident and your suffering.

 How Does the No-Fault Law Work?

 In order for there to be a recovery for pain and suffering pursuant to New York no-fault motor vehicle insurance law, the injury sustained has to qualify as a serious injury as defined by the no-fault law.

 Who Pays for Car Accident in New York?

 New York is a no-fault insurance state.
 This law means the insurance company of the person involved in a car accident will generally reimburse them for damages.

 Our Long Island personal injury attorneys have the knowledge and experience to help you obtain the best recovery from insurance companies responsible for policy coverage of negligent drivers, as well as helping you recover money from your own UIM policy in the event you were injured by an uninsured or underinsured driver.